ycpcs/cs320-spring2024/labs/lab03.md

     ssh-keygen -t rsa -b 4096

-You will want to save your SSH keys to your **YCP Home Drive (H:)**.
-When prompted to enter the file in which to save the key, enter the following path and file name for the SSH key, otherwise the key will be stored at **C:/Users/your-YCP-username/.ssh** on the KEC lab computer you are working on and will **NOT** be available to you on other lab computers.
+You will want to save your SSH keypair to your **YCP Home Drive (H:)**.
+When prompted to enter the file in which to save the keypair, enter the following path and file name for the SSH keypair, otherwise the keypair will be stored at **C:/Users/your-YCP-username/.ssh** on the KEC lab computer you are working on and will **NOT** be available to you when you work on other lab computers.
 The path shown in parentheses is the default location - do **NOT** use the default location.
-The second URL path is where you want to store the SSH keys, **on your H: drive.
+The second URL path is where you want to store the SSH keypair, **on your H: drive.

 Windows 10/11: